objectiv/objectiv.io/docs/docs/introduction.md

 <img src={useBaseUrl('/img/objectiv-overview.svg')} alt="Objectiv Overview" class="img-l" />

 With the included [Objectiv Bach](/modeling) modeling library, you can customize or build models with familiar Pandas-like dataframe operations that run on your full SQL dataset.
-When you're ready to share your findings, you can output it to open-source BI tools with a single command.
+When you're ready to share your findings, you can output to open-source BI tools with a single command.

 Check out [objectiv.io](https://www.objectiv.io) to learn more.

 ## Getting Started

 Follow the easy steps in our [Quickstart Guide](/quickstart-guide) to locally run the full Objectiv pipeline dockerized.

-## Running Objectiv in production
-A detailed How-to guide is coming soon.